With their visas in limbo, journalists at Voice of America worry that they’ll be thrown out of America

 Among his first official acts, Pack summarily fired the directors of each of the agencies he oversees, including Radio Free Europe and Radio Free Asia, replacing them with his own managers.
 The director and deputy director of Voice of America resigned two days before Pack’s purge.

-The shake-up was preceded by an extraordinary White House campaign to vilify Voice of America, an independent news organization started by the federal government during World War II to counter Nazi propaganda and which later served as an information bulwark against oppressive communist regimes.
+The shake-up was preceded by an extraordinary White House campaign to vilify Voice of America, an independent news organization that was founded by the federal government during World War II to counter Nazi propaganda and that later served as an information bulwark against oppressive communist regimes.
 The White House alleged in April that VOA had published “propaganda” on behalf of China and Iran, though it offered little evidence of it.
-White House social media director Dan Scavino followed up the statement by sharing a tweet from VOA’s official Twitter account that highlighted a Reuters video of a light show in Wuhan, China, staged to celebrate the city’s alleged eradication of the coronavirus.
+White House social media director Dan Scavino followed up the statement by sharing a tweet from VOA’s official Twitter account that highlighted an Associated Press video of a light show in Wuhan, China, staged to celebrate the city’s alleged eradication of the coronavirus.
 “DISGRACE!!” he wrote.

 USAGM said last week that it was opening an investigation into VOA’s publication of an Urdu-language video that supposedly promoted Democrat Joe Biden’s presidential campaign in violation of VOA’s rules against partisanship.
 A VOA spokeswoman also said it was looking into the video, which has been deleted from its website.
 (Biden’s campaign has said he would fire Pack if Biden is elected.)